 Awaken this morning to the changing colours of the rising sun as you are greeted with spectacular views.
 Absorb the breath-taking natural treasure that is before you.
-After breakfast, transfer to the River View track with stunning views of the region.
-Today’s luxurious hike is approx. 15km.
+After breakfast, transfer back to camp where you can freshen up before enjoying a hike to a local waterhole.
+Here, you may see freshwater crocodiles bobbing on the surface in the stunning landscape.
 Enjoy morning tea along the trail.
 Along the way, be sure to stop and take in the immense natural beauty of your surroundings.
 Remember that you are a member of a very small club who will ever get to experience this part of the country.
 Your expert guide will continue to open the secrets of their country and reconnect you with the bush.
 Their passion and knowledge of the environment will simply inspire you.
 The craggy sandstone bluffs watch over you, the incredible topography and the rivers lined with gums, continue to deliver that quintessential outback landscape.
 You will return to camp for a long lunch.
 Be spoilt by our team whilst you relax and enjoy great conversation, cold drinks and delicious, sustainably sourced food.
 Drive to the Border Waterhole and explore the untouched beauty of the landscape and enjoy an afternoon of exploring and relaxing.
 As the escarpment begins to glow in that red-gold rich light of the sunset, return to the Stockcamp where dinner is served after the most satisfying hot shower under the dimming sky in Australia’s remote outback.
 Sit down to a safari styled dinner table adorned with white linen, crockery and a beautiful bottle of wine.
 Be spoilt by yet another night of delicious dining and relaxing.
 It is these luxurious touches of hot water showers and sundowners, paired with evenings around a campfire, a selection of beverages and expertly crafted menus, that deliver key comforts for an immersive bush experience.
 Retire to your deluxe bell tent, your legs and body slightly aching from the days trek throughout some of the most remote landscape that most people will never get to experience as the Australian bush sounds coo you to sleep.
 (B,L,D)

 Overnight in Glamping Bell Tents